darinz/ML/practice-1/p6/solution_p6.md

 ---

-**7. A machine learning model has a training accuracy of 95% and a validation accuracy of 70%.
+**Problem 7.
+A machine learning model has a training accuracy of 95% and a validation accuracy of 70%.
 This is most likely an example of:**

 *   (a) Underfitting
 *   (b) Overfitting